Ghuztavo/Basements-and-basilisks/README.md

 - 50 points if the player finds a chest.
 - 10 points if the player goes to an empty room.
 # Combat system:
+- The player chooses between attacking, using a healing potion, using armour or run away from the enemy.
-- The player chooses a weapon that is on their inventory to attack (swords can damage tanks, bows can damage rangers and daggers can damage assasins).
+- If player chooses a weapon that is on their inventory to attack (swords can damage tanks, bows can damage rangers and daggers can damage assasins).
 - The number of damage from the player's weapon is substracted from the enemy's health and the amount of damage than the enemy does is substracted from, the player's health.
+- If the player chooses healing potion the player is going to use a healing potion if they have one and health of the player is going to be restored.
+Then the healing potion breaks.
+- If the player uses an armour the player is going to use the armour if they have one and they block 1 attack from the enemy.
+Then the armour breaks.
+- If the player decides to escape the player is going to have a 50% chance to skip the fight and continue moving.
-- This goes until either the enemy or the player dies.
+- This goes until either the enemy or the player dies or the player escapes.

 # Entities: